ubicucsd/bootcamp_18_19/2_Python.md

   if line[0] == ">":
 ```

-Pay close attention to the indentation here.
-You can thin of everything that's indented after the `for` as being "inside" of the for loop (it looks a bit like that too!).
-In our example, that means the `if` code is executed for every line in the file).
+Pay close attention to the indentation here. **You can think of everything that's indented after the `for` as being "inside" of the for loop** (it looks a bit like that too!).
+In our example, that means the `if` code is executed for every line in the file.

-Finally, we just specify that we want the line printed if the line does start with ">" (by indenting the next line!), and...
+Finally, we just specify that we want the line printed if the line does start with ">".
+We indent the next line so Python knows it's part of the "if" statement, and...

 ```
 file = open("test.fasta", "r")